strick424/Resume/Endurance_Course/README.md

 **Overview**

-The United States Naval Academy does not have an accurate endurance course scoring table that is similar to the USMC's Officer Candidate Course endurance scoring table.
-This project constructs an accurate and unbiased scoring matrix to align with other fleet physical fitness activities.
+The United States Naval Academy does not have an accurate endurance course scoring matrix which mirrors the USMC's Officer Candidate Course endurance course scoring table.
+This project constructs an accurate and unbiased scoring matrix to align with other fleet endurance course scoring systems.

 **Features**